fchampalimaud/cf.bonsai/docs/workflows/HarpExamples/BehaviorBoard/DigitalOutputPulse/DigitalOutputPulse.md

 - Harp - Behavior (from nuget.org)

 ## Schematics
 The [Harp Behavior](https://harp-tech.org/api/Harp.Behavior.html) board can trigger pulses in seven digital output ports: DO0, DO1, DO2, DO3, DOPort0, DOPort1, DOPort2, and the LED current ports: Led0, Led1.
-The maximum tension used is 5V.
+The output voltage of these ports is 5V.
 In this example, the delivers a digital pulse to an LED connected to DO0.
 A resistor of 200Ohm is used to drop the current passing through the LED and prevent it from burning.

 ![Schematics](./DigitalOutputPulse.png){ width=65% }